Monter-Leefstijl/pdfconverter/README.md

 # Monter PDF Converter

-Monter PDF Converter is a simple web service that converts various document formats to high-quality PDF files.
+Monter PDF Converter is a simple, developer-friendly API for converting various document formats into high-quality PDF files.
 It is designed to handle multiple concurrent jobs, and ensures high-availability with health checks and automatic restarts.

 ## Chromium and LibreOffice